 - Cannot have relations to the transaction.
 Meaning they cannot be the seller of the property, the builder, or the real estate broker

-- Non-occupying co-borrower mayor may not have ownership interest as documented on the title to the home
+- Non-occupying co-borrower may or may not have an ownership interest as documented on the title to the home

-When utilizing a conventional loan with a non-occupying co-borrower, AUS findings will be ran for approval (see our AUS BLOG for more details).
+When utilizing a conventional loan with a non-occupying co-borrower, AUS findings will be run for approval (see our AUS BLOG for more details).
 The AUS will analyze credit, income, and assets for both parties.
-If you are using a non-occupying co borrower, you must put down at least 5% (unless using a specialty program).
-Per Freddie Mac, the funds for down payment can come from either borrower’s or non-occupying co-borrower’s account, or both.
+If you are using a non-occupying co-borrower, you must put down at least 5% (unless using a specialty program).
+Per Freddie Mac, the funds for down payment can come from either borrower’s or non-occupying co-borrowers account, or both.

 Non-occupying co-borrower and FHA loans: